KCL-DreiKlite/ImageSearchingSystem/README.md

 # Previous work
 The purpose of this sector is to let me know where I was working on of my project.
 ### TODO:
-* See problem viewer - TODO
+* See problem viewer - TODO and XXX

 # Version Information